-Mills College prepares practitioners and change makers in the field of education for leadership in settings inside and beyond the classroom, and in policy and advocacy roles.
-Recipients of the online Master of Arts in Educational Leadership will go on to become luminaries and pioneers in their institutions through a community built on self-expression, critical reflection, and the desire to change the world for the better.
+Mills College prepares practitioners and change makers in the field of education for leadership in settings inside and beyond the classroom, including policy and advocacy roles.
+Recipients of the online Master of Arts in Educational Leadership will go on to become luminaries and pioneers in their institutions through a community built on self-expression, critical reflection and the desire to change the world for the better.

 A learning model that is focused on implementing organizational change through the growth and development of all stakeholders.

-To reach the stated goal of developing leadership competencies in students who wish to pursue positions in educational leadership, the following four key learning outcomes have been identified as skills that graduates must be able to perform upon program completion:
+To reach our stated goal of developing your abilities so that you can pursue positions in educational leadership, we have identified four core competencies that you must be able to perform upon program completion.

-- Identify their philosophical orientation and have a moral/ethical grounding
+- Identify your philosophical orientation and develop your moral/ethical grounding

 - Implement curricular change through creating learning environments where teachers and students thrive